pete-pact/sftp-to-gcs-template/README.md

 # SFTP to GCS Cloud Function Template

-This repository contains a reusable Google Cloud Function integration that transfers the **latest file from an SFTP server to a Google Cloud Storage (GCS) bucket**.
-It's designed to be quickly replicated across customer implementations or internal projects.
+This template enables the automated transfer of files from an SFTP server to a Google Cloud Storage (GCS) bucket using a Google Cloud Function triggered via HTTP.
+It's ready for fast replication across different integrations by updating minimal configuration.

 ---